Locally Prominent Semantic Features

 The computer-implemented method can also include selecting, by the computer, based at least in part on context data associated with locally prominent features on a path, including a plurality of locations, at least one landmark for use in navigation at the location.

-Furthermore, the computer-implemented method can include generating at least one navigational instruction that references one landmark by the computer.
+Furthermore, the computerized method can generate at least one navigational instruction that references one landmark by the computer.

 Navigational Data Associated With this Locally Prominent Semantic Features Patent